How does a free checkup sound?!

 What if I can’t afford treatment?

-If our assessment indicates that 10 bulk billed sessions would adequately treat your symptoms and that a mental health plan is appropriate, then we will be able to find a psychologist who can bulk bill and can provide the level of counselling that is needed for your symptoms.
+As part of your emotional health check up, we can advise on how you can organise a mental health care plan to access 10 bulk billed sessions – and find a psychologist who can bulk bill and can provide the level of counselling that is needed for your symptoms.

 What if I need medication or counselling, how can I work out what is needed?